CORROBORATING WITNESS—MEL GIBSON

 SPOCK

-So Scripture provides the structure?
+So Scripture provided the narrative structure?

 WITNESS

-Yes.
-Scripture provides the foundation.
+Scripture provided the foundation.

-EMMERICH - FILLING SILENCE WITH AUTHORITY
+EMMERICH — IMAGINATIVE SOURCE, NOT AUTHORITY

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-Explain who she was and the role her writings played in the film.
+Explain her role in the film.

 WITNESS